plewis/plewis.github.io/phylogenetics/lab-rprobdist.md

 ## Creating a histogram

-Drawing 1000 standard normal deviates and creating a histogram is as easy as:
+Drawing 1000 standard normal variates and creating a histogram is as easy as:

     > y <- rnorm(1000, 0, 1)

 In this case, y will be a list of 1000 random normal (mean 0, std. dev.
-1) deviates (a **deviate** is just one draw from the distribution).
+1) variates (a **variate** is just one draw from the distribution).
 Note that `<-` means "assign to".
 You can also use an equal sign here, but the `<-` is preferred, saving `=` for specifying values for arguments in function calls (you will see examples of this below).

 To view the values in the variable `y`, just type the name of the variable: